National Parks

 Head to the valleys for the best color, with Quaking Aspen, dogwood, big-leaf maple and black oak.
 Early color can be found along Tioga Road in the Tuolumne Meadows area.

-Yosemite National Park is located in eastern portion of Central California.
-Open 365-days a year and 24-hours a day.
-A 7-day pass is for $35 per vehicle.
+Yosemite National Park is located in the eastern portion of Central California.
+Open 365 days a year and 24 hours a day.
+A 7-day pass is $35 per vehicle.
+A timed vehicle reservation is required on Fridays, Saturdays and Sundays from mid-August until the end of October.

 Zion National Park.
 Best National Parks for Fall Color